 ORIGAMI VINYL - www.origamiorigami.com

-One of the newer shops on the block (it opened in 2009), Origami Vinyl in Echo Park is the ultimate mom and pop record store for cool kids.
+Opened in 2009, Origami Vinyl in Echo Park is the ultimate mom and pop record store for cool kids.
 The shop is only 400 square feet, but it packs a punch with an eclectic selection of new and used records, much of which is from local artists.
 (Origami is also an indie record label.)
 As for in-stores, everyone from Florence and the Machine to Sonic Youth and Ben Harper have taken to the stage.
 Good things come in small packages.

 RECORD PARLOUR – www.therecordparlour.com